midas-network/rsv-scenario-modeling-hub/README.md

 ##### Counterfactual scenario (scenario E)

-In this scenario, we consider no change to the historic policy of RSV mitigation, which consists in the absence of senior vaccination (neither in 2023-24 nor 2024-25) and a limited coverage of palivizumab monoclonals to high-risk premature infants (~2% of the US birth cohort receives a partial or full dose,
-[Ambrose et al](https://www.tandfonline.com/doi/full/10.4161/hv.32082)).
-The calibration data available from 2017-present takes into account the impact of palivizumab.
+In this scenario, we consider no change to the historic policy of RSV mitigation, namely no senior vaccination (none in 2023-24, 2024-25, or 2025-26) and a limited coverage of palivizumab monoclonals to high-risk premature infants (~2% of the US birth cohort receives a partial or full dose, [Ambrose et al](https://www.tandfonline.com/doi/full/10.4161/hv.32082)).
+The calibration data available from 2017-2023 takes into account the impact of palivizumab.
 Teams have discretion to consider this policy explicitly or ignore it given the small fraction of infants covered.
-We note that high risk premature infants <6mo who previously would have received palivizumab (the older treatment) will now receive the new monoclonal nirsevimab, with comparable effectiveness.
+We note that high risk premature infants <6mo who previously would have received palivizumab (the older treatment) will now receive the new long-acting monoclonals, with comparable effectiveness.